Pull to refresh

 Why it matters

-When prosecutors pursue criminal threat charges over a deleted social-media post, the line between protected political speech and federal felony narrows for every American online.
+When prosecutors pursue criminal threat charges over a deleted social-media post—and the attorney general who hesitated is fired—the line between political prosecution and law enforcement disappears for every American online.

 Key Indicators